 At Penn Commercial Business/Technical School we believe in empowering our students.
 For us, this is the way to achieve professional goals and successfully launch new careers.

 The job market for medical assistants is growing considerably above average.
-According to data retrieved from the Bureau of Labor Statistics, the job growth projection from 2014 to 2024 is 23%—considerably faster than the average, which is 7%.
-Now is the perfect time to start your training for a career as a medical assistant, since the projected number of job openings for that same period of time is of 262,100. *
+According to data retrieved from the Bureau of Labor Statistics, the job growth projection from 2019 to 2029 is 19% — much faster than the average.
+Now is the perfect time to start your training for a career as a medical assistant, since the projected number of job openings for that same period of time is of 139,200.

 There are multiple examples of employment opportunities for those who hold a medical assistant associate degree or diploma.

 Students of the Medical Assistant program will take two certification examinations through the National Center for Competency Testing (NCCT).
 Penn Commercial does not guarantee that students will pass these examinations.

 This program’s mission is to equip you with the knowledge and skills it takes to pass your certification exam and enter the field so you can take advantage of that increasing demand.